 Section 9.F: Reasonable Notice to Sponsor of Governing Board Meetings: The Governing Board will provide the Sponsor with reasonable notice of the date, time, and place of its meetings.
 The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings of its Governing Board, to the extent practical.
-The School will provide the Sponsor with minutes of each meeting of The Schools Governing Board within ten (10) calendar days of each such meeting.
+The School will provide the Sponsor with an agenda and draft minutes of each meeting of The Schools Governing Board.
+Official minutes will be provided to the Sponsor upon review and approval by the Governing Board.

 Section 9.G: Identification of Governing Board Members: The selection of the School's Governing Board Members and officers shall be as set forth in the School's approved Application (Appendix 1) or in School's by-laws if such are adopted subsequent to the submission of Appendix 1.
 The School's Governing Board will include local representatives, which may include parents/guardians and professionals qualified to support the educational and moral development of the School's students.
-No employee of the School, employee of one of the School's Education Services Provider (ESP) companies, or family member of an employee of one of the School's ESP companies may serve as a Member of the School's Governing Board.
-The Governing Board cannot delegate its responsibility to the Sponsor to any other agency, ESP company or other contracted service provider.
+No employee of the School, employee of one of the School's education services provider (ESP) companies, or family member of an employee of one of the School's ESP companies may serve as a Member of the School's Governing Board.
+The Governing Board cannot delegate its responsibility to the Sponsor to any other agency, education services provider (ESP) company or other contracted service provider.
 The School shall provide the parents in writing the names of the members of the School's Governing Board and a means by which they may be contacted.